carbon-design-system/sveld/README.md

 ### `@restProps`

-sveld can pick up inline HTML elements that `$$restProps` is forwarded to.
+`sveld` can pick up inline HTML elements that `$$restProps` is forwarded to.
 However, it cannot infer the underlying element for instantiated components.

-You can use the `@restProps` tag to explicitly define element tags that `$$restProps` is forwarded to.
+You can use the `@restProps` tag to specify the element tags that `$$restProps` is forwarded to.

 Signature: